Students on Higher Education Advanced Courses

 A bursary is a means-tested form of student support.
 The amount awarded will depend on many factors including the financial situation of you/your household - parent(s), spouse or partner.
 If you are eligible for a bursary you may receive an allowance towards your maintenance, travel and course materials.
 A bursary is normally paid in normally paid in 4 weekly instalments directly into your bank account.
 The first instalment is paid as soon as possible following your enrolment on a course.
 Payment will be dependent on attendance at College, so if your attendance record falls below 100% your bursary will be withheld.

 To apply for a bursary, you should complete the Online Funding Application Form which will be sent to you, via a link, once you have been offered a place on a course.
 We advise that you submit this online application as soon as possible, before the closing dates detailed in your account.
 Entitlement depends on a number of important factors and the funds available are limited, so please note that you may not automatically qualify for a bursary and some applications may be unsuccessful.
-If you are unsure about your eligibility regarding a North East Scotland College bursary you should contact the Student Services Team.
+If you are unsure about your eligibility regarding a North East Scotland College bursary you should contact the Student Advice Centre.

 Bursary applications submitted after the 6th week from the start date of the course will only be assessed from the date of submission, and will not be backdated to the start of the course.